hyperledger/fabric-private-chaincode/README.md

 Make sure that you set `$NANOPB_PATH` as it is needed to build Fabric Private Chaincode.

-Moreover, in order to build Fabric protobufs we also require a newer Protobuf compiler than what is provided as standard ubuntu package and is used to build the
+Moreover, in order to build Fabric protobufs we also require a newer Protobuf compiler than what is provided as standard Ubuntu package and is used to build the
 Intel SGX SDK.
 For this reason you will have to download and install another version and use it together with Nanopb.
 Do not install the new protobuf, though, such that it is not found in your standard PATH but instead define the `PROTOC_CMD`, either as environment variable or via `config.override.mk` to point to the new `protoc` binary
 ```bash
 wget https://github.com/protocolbuffers/protobuf/releases/download/v3.11.4/protoc-3.11.4-linux-x86_64.zip